 For example, a video conferencing platform that can accommodate hundreds of people simultaneously will come with a higher price tag than those that do not.
 Such a feature may benefit a multinational company that employs hundreds to thousands of employees, but not a startup that employs less than 20 people.
 In that case, a basic and free Google Meet will do.

-Fundraising is a significant step that comes with its challenges as explained above.
+Fundraising is a significant step that comes with its challenges – but at the end of the day, it is a necessary step for growth if you are looking into growing your business.
 Partnering with a corporate and fund services provider like

 Prefer us to email you?